 - Nuclear disarmament and Nuclear Freeze movement

-While work in the areas of international development and relations continued, the AFSC began to work more actively with marginalized groups in U.S. society developing programs designed to raise the voices of women and peoples of color.
+While work in the areas of international development and relations continued, AFSC began to work more actively with groups that had been marginalized in U.S. society, developing programs designed to raise the voices of women and people of color.

 - Lobbying and production of resources against the death penalty, solitary confinement, and inhumane treatment in U.S. prisons